canonical/spark-client-snap/README.md

 # Common Gotchas!
 - For spark-submit to work correctly, make sure DNS is enabled.
-  - For example, if you are working with ```microk8s```, please run ```microk8s enable dns``` before submitting the spark job
+  - For example, if you are working with *microk8s*, please run ```microk8s enable dns``` before submitting the spark job
 - Double-check the K8S Master url, it has a prefix something like k8s://https://
 - In case executor pods fail to schedule due to insufficient CPU resources, make [fractional](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#resource-units-in-kubernetes) CPU requests
 - Don't forget to enable default kubeconfig access for the snap, otherwise it will complain not able to find kubeconfig file even after providing the valid default kubeconfig file
-- Make sure the namespace provided to spark-submit is valid and the service account provided belongs to that namespace
+- Make sure the namespace provided to spark-submit is valid and the service account provided belongs to that namespace.
+To keep it simple, use the setup-spark-k8s script to create the account.
 - The token used to submit spark job is valid for 1 hour after generation.
 You will need to regenerate a token for use on expiry.
-- This a strictly confined snap, so avoid having the certificate and the token files in special locations like /tmp etc. Home directory would be best to keep such files.
-- Please provide kubeconfig file explicitly and cluster name with setup command in snap.
-These are not optional parameters.